Philosophy, Goals and Objectives

 This statement of philosophy for the district was adopted by the Board of Education as a result of the June 1972 recommendations of the Philosophy and Goals Committee, a 23-member Board-established committee with student, staff, and community representation.
 The Superintendent of Schools will be responsible for the implementation of this Philosophy Statement through a hierarchy of expanded goals, broad-based program objectives, departmentalized program objectives, and course- level objectives.

-The Board of Education, its officers and employees, shall not discriminate in its programs and activities on the basis of legally protected classes, such as, but not limited to: race, color, national origin, creed, religion, marital status, sex (including pregnancy, childbirth, or related medical condition), age, sexual orientation, disability (physical or mental), predisposing genetic characteristic, military work or status, domestic violence victim status, or use of a guide dog, hearing dog, or service dog, as applicable.
+The Board of Education, its officers and employees, will not discriminate in its programs and activities on the basis of legally protected classes, such as, but not limited to: race (including traits historically associated with race, such as hair texture and protective hairstyles), color, national origin, creed, religion (including religious practices), marital status, sex (including pregnancy, childbirth, or related medical condition), gender identity and expression, age, sexual orientation, disability (physical or mental), predisposing genetic characteristic, military work or status, domestic violence victim status, or use of a guide dog, hearing dog, or service dog, as applicable.
 The district will provide notice of this policy in accordance with federal and state law and regulation.

 This policy of nondiscrimination includes access by students to educational programs, counseling services for students, course offerings, and student activities, as well as recruitment and appointment of employees and employment pay, benefits, advancement and/or terminations.